 - Cabin dust/combination filter replacement

-These maintenance checks are by no means exhaustive.
-Your car will need more demanding maintenance as it ages.
-For example, it may need new spark plugs every 30,000 miles and coolant changing once every 30,000 miles or two years.
+Both these services are more or less basic maintenance checks that are by no means exhaustive.
+Your car will need more demanding maintenance as it clocks up the miles.
+For example, it may need new spark plugs every 30,000 miles and coolant changing once every two years.

-Keep in mind the cost of the maintenance depends on your car model, too.
-In general, you should expect the cost of the “C” model to be lower than the “S” model.
+Remember that the maintenance cost depends on your car model, too.
+In general, you should expect the cost of the “C class” model to be lower than the “S class” model.

 Below are typical Mercedes services and their costs.